dennisss/dacha/pkg/container/README.md

   - `sudo mkdir -p /opt/dacha`
   - `sudo chown cluster-node:cluster-node /opt/dacha`

-If just doing local testing/development as your user, you only need to create the `/opt/dacha` directory and
+If just doing local testing/development as your user, you only need to create the `/opt/dacha` directory and make it owned by `$USER` on your local machine.

 ##### Running

-It is up to figure out how to ensure that the node binary is run at startup on the node machine as the `cluster-node` user.
-But, we recommend using the systemd service located at `./pkg/container/config/cluster_node.service`.
+It is up to the user to figure out how to ensure that the node binary is run at startup on the node machine as the `cluster-node` user.
+But, we recommend using the systemd service located at `./pkg/container/config/node.service`.

 To run a node locally for testing (accessible at `127.0.0.1:10400`), run the following command: